Mutual Action Plan

 COMPLETED MILESTONES (This Week)

-✓ Completed: [Buyer Action] - Confirmed budget allocation (ahead di schedule!)
+✓ Completed: [Buyer Action] - Confirmed budget allocation (ahead of schedule!)

 → On Track: [Buyer Action] - Legal review in progress, expected March 29 (target March 30)